 We brought Oleg Baikachov, the Head Teacher on an educational visit to Britain; persuaded the health department to pay for a neurologist to act as consultant for all the children in the school; put in ramps, disabled toilets, doors and carpets and sent out a minibus, which was bought for us by the Celebrities Guild of Great Britain.

 From September 2004 a small class was set up for five children in wheelchairs and they have developed beyond all recognition.
 For the first year we funded a classroom assistant until the education department took this over.
-We continue to fund the driver and run the minibus.
+We continued to fund the driver and run a minibus throughout the nine years those children were in school.
+In January 2014 we gave a minibus to the Education Department and now they deliver a new group of children to school.

 Click here for more photos of Special School No 5.